premAI-io/dev-portal/blog/2023-08-12-why-mlops-sucks/index.md

 - Do conversions of this model in > fp16 - which I did but it made no difference and I was still getting noise or black images only.
 - Using `xformers` but currently for `onnx` conversion we need `pytorch` nightly which [recently added a `scaled_dot_product_attention` operator](https://github.com/pytorch/pytorch/issues/97262).

+## Other Frustrations

+- Licences: [Text Generation Inference](https://huggingface.github.io/text-generation-inference) recently they came up with [a new license](https://twitter.com/jeffboudier/status/1685001126780026880?s=20) which is more restrictive for newer versions.
+I can only use old releases (up to v0.9).
+- Lack of GPU support: [GGML](https://github.com/ggerganov/ggml) doesn't currently support GPU inference, so I can't use it if I want very low latency.
+- Quality: I've heard from peers that saw a big decrease in output quality [vLLM](https://github.com/vllm-project/vllm).
+I'd like to explore this in future.

 ## Conclusion